xyassinx/alx-backend-python/messaging_app/README.md

 # 📬 Messaging API with Django & DRF

-This project is a fully functional **messaging application** backend built using **Django** and **Django REST Framework (DRF)**.
-It demonstrates the complete lifecycle of building scalable, secure, and RESTful APIs including model design, serialization, viewsets, and nested routing using best practices.
 ---

 ## 📌 Features

 - ✅ Custom user model with UUIDs and extended fields (phone number, etc.)